How Employers Can Better Support Employees with Obesity

 The financial cost of obesity is also significant.
 An employee with obesity can expect to pay $662 more per year in healthcare costs than colleagues without obesity.
 At a macro level, obesity is expected to drive more than $9 trillion in excess medical expenditures over the next 10 years, according to a 2024 congressional report.

-To promote better health and help control healthcare costs, employers and employees are searching for effective weight-management solutions.
+To promote better health and help control healthcare costs, employers and employees are searching for effective weight-management solutions—including strategies that address obesity in the workplace alongside mental health and weight-related stress.

 GLP-1 medication isn’t the answer for everyone